kaimibk/blog/_Intro_Data_Science/2019-09-25-Polynomial_Regression.md

 ---
 layout: post
-title:  "Polynomial Regression with Cross Validation"
+title:  "Polynomial Regression with Cross-Validation"
 categories: posts
 date:   2019-09-25 4:30:00 -1000
 ---

 ## The Goal of this Exercise

 In this example, we will atempt to recover the polynomial, $$f(x) = 0.3 \cdot x^3 - 2.0 \cdot x^2 + 4\cdot x + 1.4$$ from a set of noisy observations.
-Specifically, we will be showing off the power of Cross Validation to prevent overfitting.
+Specifically, we will be showing off the power of Cross-Validation to prevent overfitting.

 A common problem we face in statistical analysis is discovering the model for which data was sampled from.
 In the case of polynomial regression, if we aren't careful, we can "fit" the data _too_ well&mdash;we will get more into this later in this lesson.